 Food Aid - The Scott-Carver-Dakota CAP Agency, Inc provides a nutritionally balanced, five day supply of free food to families and individuals who are in need of assistance.

 The Dakota County Community Development Agency administers a program that provides free foreclosure counseling.
+It helps borrowers who are struggling with a mortgage payment.
 The program, known as CDA’s Foreclosure Prevention Program, will provide free one-on-one counseling and other forms of assistance for homeowners who are facing foreclosure or who are already going through the process.

 Participants in the program will also receive information on what happens during the foreclosure process, they will be referred to methods and programs that can provide mortgage help, be advised of homeowners’ rights, and counselors will try to find solutions for long-term housing needs.
 Additionally participants will be able to ask questions, get answers, and receive confidential advice from trained homeownership specialists